jundalisay/superb/content/en/maharlika/laws/epira/chapter-6.md

 ---
 heading: "Chapter 6"
-title: "POWER SECTOR ASSETS AND LIABILITIES MANAGEMENT"
+title: "Power Sector Assets And Liabilities Management"
 description: "EPIRA Republic Act 9136"
+image: "/photos/physics/light.jpg"
-date: 2021-09-02
+date: 2021-09-17
 ---

 SEC.
-49. Creation of Power Sector Assets and Liabilities Management Corporation. – There is hereby created a government-owned and -controlled corporation to be known as the “Power Sector Assets and Liabilities Management Corporation”, hereinafter referred to as the “PSALM Corp.”, which shall take ownership of all existing NPC generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
+49. Creation of Power Sector Assets and Liabilities Management Corporation or PSALM

+This is a government-owned and -controlled corporation which shall own all existing NPC generation assets, liabilities, IPP contracts, real estate and all other disposable assets.

 All outstanding obligations of the NPC arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be transferred to and assumed by the PSALM Corp. within one hundred eighty (180) days from the approval of this Act.

 SEC.
 50. Purpose and Objective, Domicile and Term of Existence. – The principal purpose of the PSALM Corp. is to manage the orderly sale, disposition, and privatization of NPC generation assets, real estate and other disposable assets, and IPP contracts with the objective of liquidating all NPC financial obligations and stranded contract costs in an optimal manner.

 The PSALM Corp. shall have its principal office and place of business within Metro Manila.

 The PSALM Corp. shall exist for a period of twenty five (25) years from the effectivity of this Act, unless otherwise provided by law, and all assets held by it, all moneys and properties belonging to it, and all its liabilities outstanding upon the expiration of its term of existence shall revert to and be assumed by the National Government.

 SEC.
 51. Powers. – The Corporation shall, in the performance of its functions and for the attainment of its objective, have the following powers:

 (a) To formulate and implement a program for the sale and privatization of the NPC assets and IPP contracts and the liquidation of NPC debts and stranded contract costs, such liquidation to be completed within the term of existence of the PSALM Corp.;